‘America’s Got Talent’ 2017: Preacher Lawson Calls Out Tyra Banks’ Big Forehead [Video]

 We had Week 1 of the semifinals on America’s Got Talent 2017 tonight, as the first 11 acts on AGT 2017 took the stage to perform for a spot in the finals in two weeks.
 One of those performers was comedian Preacher Lawson, who took on AGT host Tyra Banks and her forehead in his act.
 Was it a hit or miss for Lawson?
 Find out in our America’s Got Talent 2017 spoilers below.

 While everyone seemed to be waiting for Darci Lynne to perform on America’s Got Talent 2017 tonight, there was plenty of action before she took the stage.
 The nerves were working overtime tonight, as only five acts will move on to the AGT finale in two weeks.
-That means another six acts are headed home, so they all wanted to have a perfect night and impress not only the judges, but America (since they would be voting on them).
+That means another six acts are headed home, so they all wanted to have a perfect night and impress not only the judges but America (since they would be voting on them).

 Preacher Lawson is the lone comedian left on America’s Got Talent Season 12.
 Comedians have a difficult time on this show, as they only have like 90 seconds to make us laugh.
 For some jokes, it can take that long to build up to the punchline.
 Regardless, Lawson has made it to the semifinals and was fighting for a spot in the finals tonight.